 You don’t need to do it alone.

-With over 20 years of experience helping people quit, our trained counsellors are there to encourage and support you and have heaps of tips to share with you.
+With over 20 years experience helping people quit, Quitline counsellors are here to encourage and support you and have many tips to share with you.
 In fact, we can double your chances of making a successful quit attempt.

 Download a free quitting app, like My QuitBuddy.